creativefisher/creativefisher/README.md

 ### Hi there 👋

-- I do some cloud stuff at [DigitalOcean](https://www.digitalocean.com/)
+- I do some AI stuff at [Sourcegraph](https://www.sourcegraph.com/)
 - I can be reached at [@rasharm_](https://twitter.com/rasharm_) and [LinkedIn](https://www.linkedin.com/in/ramansharma/)
 - I do some writing here: [Substack](https://ramansharma.substack.com/)